 The instructions below should only be used for securely deleting data from spinning drives.
 These instructions apply only to traditional disk drives, and not to Solid State Drives (SSDs), which are standard in modern computers, USB keys/USB thumb drives, or SD cards/flash memory cards.
 Secure deletion on SSDs, USB flash drives, and SD cards is very hard!
 This is because these types of drives use a technique called wear leveling and do not provide low-level access to the bits as stored on the drive.
 (You can read more about why this causes problems for secure deletion here.)
 If you’re using an SSD or a USB flash drive, jump to this section below.

-Most of us think that a file on our computer is deleted once we put the file in our computer's trash folder and empty the trash; in reality, deleting the file does not completely erase it.
-When one does this, the computer just makes the file invisible to the user and marks the part of the disk that the file was stored on as "available”—meaning that your operating system can now write over the file with new data.
-Therefore, it may be weeks, months, or even years before that file is overwritten with a new one.
+Did you know that when you move a file on your computer into your computer's trash folder and empty the trash, the file is not completely erased?
+Computers normally don't “delete” files; when you move a file to the trash, your computer just makes the file invisible and allows the space it took up to be overwritten by something else sometime in the future.
+Therefore, it may be weeks, months, or even years before that file is overwritten.
 Until this happens, that “deleted” file is still on your disk; it’s just invisible to normal operations.
-And with a little work and the right tools (such as “undelete” software or forensic methods), you can even still retrieve the “deleted” file.
-The bottom line is that computers normally don't "delete" files; they just allow the space those files take up to be overwritten by something else some time in the future.
+And with a little work and the right tools (such as “undelete” software or forensic methods), that “deleted” file can be retrieved.

-The best way to delete a file forever, then, is to make sure it gets overwritten immediately, in a way that makes it difficult to retrieve what used to be written there.
-Your operating system probably already has software that can do this for you—software that can overwrite all of the "empty" space on your disk with gibberish and thereby protect the confidentiality of deleted data.
+So, what’s the best way to delete a file forever?
+Ensure it gets overwritten immediately.
+This makes it difficult to retrieve what used to be written there.
+Your operating system probably already has software that can do this for you—software that can overwrite all of the “empty” space on your disk with gibberish and thereby protect the confidentiality of deleted data.

 Installing BleachBit Anchor link